arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

   - section_layout: 1col-narrow
     images:
       - caption: 'Once we started building the ribbon in software, prototyping and rapid iteration were made easy with Microsoft Expression Blend.
-The WPF framework enabled me to design the ribbon layout, microinterations, and behaviors while engineering worked on connecting functionality within the application.
+The WPF framework enabled me to design the ribbon layout, microinteractions, and behaviors while engineering worked on connecting functionality within the application.
 I could simply export updated XAML files to a folder in the installation directory to see my updates immediately working in code.'
         description: 'Prototyping and rapidly iterating ribbon UI layouts'
         url: '/projects/autodesk-cfd/cfd-ribbon-prototype.png'
         width: